metelkin/NumDisplay.jl/README.md

 - Direct method does not use any chips transforming input but it requires more GPIO pins.
 See [DisplayDirect](https://metelkin.github.io/NumDisplay.jl/dev/direct/).
 - BCD is a Binary-Coded Decimal chip which can be used to manage display with several digits.
 See [DisplayBCD](https://metelkin.github.io/NumDisplay.jl/dev/bcd/).
+- SPI uses MAX7219/MAX7221 chip which is popular to control up to 8 digits 7-segment displays.
+See [DisplaySPI](https://metelkin.github.io/NumDisplay.jl/dev/spi/).

 ## More info